camlischke1/attack-evals-wizardspider/Emulation_Plan/Scenario_1/Infrastructure.md

 3 targets, all domain joined:

-1. *Domain Controller*: tested and executed on Windows Server 2k19 - Build 17763.
+1. *Domain Controller*: tested and executed on Windows Server 2019 - Build 17763.

 2. *User machine 1*: tested and executed on Windows 10 - Build 19042.

 3. *User machine 2*: tested and executed on Windows 10 - Build 19042.

+4. *(Optional) Event Logger*: tested and executed using Windows Server 2019 - Build 17763.

 ---